-- 1. In a decision delineating translation rights and obligation of parties during judicial investigation ("Translation Decision"), the Co-Investigating Judges ordered that a charged person be provided, in a language he understands (1) the indictment with the elements of proof that the indictment relies upon, and (2) the introductory and final submissions with the indices of factual elements that those submissions rely upon.
+- 1. In a decision delineating translation rights and obligation of parties during judicial investigation ("Translation Decision"), the Co-Investigating Judges ordered that a Charged Person be provided in a language he understands (1) the indictment with the elements of proof that the indictment relies upon, and (2) the introductory and final submissions with the indices of factual elements that those submissions rely upon.
 Noting the finite translation capacity of the Court Management Section, the Co-Investigating Judges also required the defence teams to reduce their translation requirements by utilising linguistic capacity within their teams and in the Defence Support Section.
 The Co-Investigating Judges directed that each defence team be provided a translator, free of charge. - 2.
-The charged person KHIEU Samphan seeks a reversal of the Translation Decision by claiming that (1) it violates his right to effective legal representation by not providing those documents in French, the language of his international counsel, and (2) it erroneously reverses the burden of translation of documents from the Court to the defence.
-Claiming an abuse of process, he seeks an unconditional release from detention. - 3.
+The Charged Person IENG Sary seeks a reversal of the Translation Decision by claiming that (1) it violates his right to participate in his defence by not providing to him all the documents on the case file in Khmer, the language he understands, (2) it violates his right to effective legal representation by not providing those documents in English, the language of his international counsel, and (3) it violates the equality of arms by reversing the burden of translation from the Court to the defence. - 3.
 The Co-Prosecutors request that the Pre-Trial Chamber dismiss this Appeal.
-The Appeal is inadmissible as the Translation Decision is not one of the decisions against which a charged person can appeal to the Pre-Trial Chamber.
-Even otherwise, the Appeal is without merit as (1) applicable law and international standards require only certain (and not all) documents to be translated into a language the defendant understands, (2) a defendant has no right to have all documents translated into the language of his international counsel, especially when the defence team and the Defence Support Section have sufficient linguistic capacity, (3) provision of an additional free translator to the defence team does not reverse the equality of arms but adds to its linguistic capacity, and (4) as the Translation Decisions does not violate any fair trial rights of the Appellant, no abuse of process has occurred that deserves any remedy, much less an unconditional release.
+It is inadmissible as the Translation Decision is not one of the decisions against which a charged person can appeal to the Pre-Trial Chamber.
+Even otherwise, the Appeal is without merit as (1) applicable law and international standards require only certain (and not all) documents to be translated into a language the defendant understands, (2) a defendant has no right to have all documents translated into the language of his international counsel, especially when the defence team and the Defence Support Section have sufficient linguistic capacity, and (3) provision of an additional free translator to the defence team does not reverse the equality of arms but adds to its linguistic capacity.